 A word on price

 You can see these beds often have several notable features to look out for.
 Price varies widely between ranges, brands, and even stores.
 However, one thing to be aware of is that the better the bed, the more likely it is it will be more expensive.
+This isn’t always the case, and some of our choices here show clearly that extremely high quality orthopedic dog beds can be found at affordable prices, but it tends to be a general rule among other options on the market.

 Remember you are paying for the comfort of your dog though.
 Trying to save a little money may mean your dog doesn’t get the most comfortable bed for their needs.
 And that, after all, is the aim here – to find the ideal orthopedic dog bed for your pet.